-Phyllis and Harold is a frank journey through a disastrous 59 year old marriage.
+A journey through a disastrous 59 year old marriage.
 Drawing on a lifetime of her family's home movies and interviews made over 12 years, filmmaker Cindy Kleine mixes reportage, cinema verite and animation to uncover family secrets and tell a story that could not be shown publicly as long as her father was alive.
 Written by

 1 of 2 people found this review helpful.

 Was this review helpful to you?